PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - The **CAN-SPAM Act** is a law that sets the rules for commercial email, established requirements for commercial messages, gives recipients the right to have you stop emailing them, and spells out tough penalties for violations.
 - The **Commision on Accreditation for Law Enforcement Agencies(CALEA)** is a credentialing authority whose primary mission is to accredit public safety agencies such as law enforcement, training academies, communications centers, and campus public safety.
 - The **Fair and Accurate Credit Transactions Act(FACTA)** is a law that adds provisions designed to improve the accuracy of consumers' credit-related records.
 It gives consumers the right to one free credit report a year from the credit reporting agencies, and consumers may also purchase for a reasonable free, a credit score along with information about how the credit score is calculated.
+- The WTO's Agreement on **Trade-Related Aspects of Intellectual Propery Rights(TRIPS)** establishes minimum standards for the regulation by national governments of the different areas of intellectual property such as copyright, trademarks, patents and other areas of intellectual propery.
+- The **Defend Trade Secrets Act(DTSA)** allows an owner of a trade secret to sue in federal court when its trade secrets have been misappropriated.
+This provides robust legal protections for trade secrets.
+- **Sensationalism** is when a news was posted with the goal of becoming popular/viral insthead of trying to potray things accuratly.
+- **Editorialism** implies that the contents of an article are opinions and not facts.
+So the article should be read with that in mind.
+- **Data lineage** is the process of understanding, recording, and visualizing data as it flows from data sources to consumption.
 -